ovinc/drapo/README.md

 ### Notes

+- By default, the cursor is created on the active figure/axes.
+To instanciate a cursor in other figure/axes, either specify the key/ax parameters, or use `ClickFig()` to activate these axes.

 - As in matplotlib's ginput, `mouse_add`, `mouse_pop` and `mouse_stop`
 have keystroke equivalents, respectively `a`, `z` and `enter`.
 Only the last one is the same as matplotlib's ginput, to avoid interactions with other matplotlib's interactive features (e.g. backspace for "back").

 - Currently, the mark color is always the same as the cursor.

 - It is not allowed to have more than 1 cursor per figure, to avoid conflics between cursors in blitting mode.

 - Using panning and zooming works with the cursor on; to enable this, blitting is temporarily suspended during a click+drag event.

 - As a result, the cursor does not reappear immediately after panning or zooming if blitting is activated, but one needs to move the mouse.

 ## ginput function
 ------------------

 Identical to matplotlib's ginput, with added cursor for easier clicking.
+Use of hinput is preferred, because it allows for zooming/panning (see below).

 ```python
 data = ginput(*args, **kwargs)